 To set up an internship, your intern and their advisor will meet with you to discuss the general activities, schedule and expectations for the internship.
 The three of you and the intern’s parents or guardian will sign a Learning Through Internship (LTI) Contract that outlines these expectations.
 You will have regular contact with the advisor throughout the internship, particularly regarding your intern’s school based project.

-Met School interns will be available for approximately 10-12 hours per week on Tuesdays and Thursdays with most internships lasting around 3 months.
+Met School interns will be available for approximately 10-12 hours per week with most internships lasting around 3 months.
 The specific schedule and duration of each internship is determined on a case by case basis.
 As the mentor, you will be generally responsible for the student while they are at your workplace and help guide their experience.
 We as the throughout the internship you are clear on your expectations and provide feedback if you have any concerns you wish to raise.